 For super speedy cleanups, try these shortcuts:

-- Keep cleaning products together in a pail or basket so they're ready when you are and can be carried from room to room.
+- Keep cleaning products together in a pail or basket.
+They're ready when you are and easy to carry from room to room.

 - While a disinfectant is sitting, tackle another chore.

 - Use a plastic can liner to help control trash spills and leaking.
 It'll also speed up wastebasket and garbage can cleaning.